 How to Request an Official Cost Estimate and Next Steps

-Because cost can vary by program length and extras, contact Lincoln Welding School’s admissions office by phone or via the school website to request an official cost estimate and ask the rep to itemize tuition, materials, certification-test fees, and any other charges.
+Because cost varies by program length and extras, contact Lincoln Welding School’s admissions office by phone or via the school website to request an official cost estimate.
+Ask the rep to itemize tuition, materials, certification test fees, and any other charges.

 Keep a copy of the estimate and ask for a written summary of next steps and deadlines so you can compare offers and finalize enrollment with clear expectations.